Dorothee Sölle: Life and career

 Between 1975 and 1987, she spent six months a year at Union Theological Seminary in New York City, where she was a professor of systematic theology.
 Although she never held a professorship in Germany, she received an honorary professorship from the University of Hamburg in 1994.

 She wrote a large number of books, including Theology for Skeptics: Reflections on God (1968), The Silent Cry: Mysticism and Resistance (1997), and her autobiography Against the Wind: Memoir of a Radical Christian (1999).
 In Beyond Mere Obedience: Reflections on a Christian Ethic for the Future she coined the term Christofascist to describe fundamentalists.
-Perhaps her best-known work in English was Suffering, which offers a critique of "Christian masochism" and "Christian sadism".
+Perhaps her best-known work in English has been Suffering, which offers a critique of "Christian masochism" and "Christian sadism".
 Sölle's critique is against the assumption that God is all-powerful and the cause of suffering; humans thus suffer for some greater purpose.
 Instead, God suffers and is powerless alongside us.
 Humans are to struggle together against oppression, sexism, antisemitism, and other forms of authoritarianism.

 Sölle was married twice and had four children.
-First, in 1954 she married the artist Dietrich Sölle, with whom she had three children before divorcing in 1964.
+First, in 1954 she married the seven years older visual artist Dietrich Sölle, with whom she had three children before divorcing in 1964.
 In 1969, she married the former Benedictine priest Fulbert Steffensky, with whom she had her fourth child and with whom she organized the Politisches Nachtgebet.
-The historian Thomas Nipperdey was her brother.
+The 19th century Germany historian and university professor Thomas Nipperdey has been her brother.

 Sölle died of a heart attack at a conference in Göppingen on 27 April 2003.
-She was buried on the Friedhof Nienstedten in Hamburg.
+She has been buried on the Nienstedten Cemetery in Hamburg.